-Originally published on Michelle Bruhn’s Forks in the Dirt Website.
+Originally published on Michelle Bruhn’s Forks in the Dirt Blog.

 Weather makes the garden grow.
 This is a simple truth that even children and beginning gardeners (like me) know in our souls.
 A spot of soil, some sun, some rain—these are the essential ingredients for any successful garden.
 But if we really stop to consider, we realize that our gardens rely on weather—all sorts of weather—in dozens of meaningful ways to propagate the food we eat each day.
 Nevertheless, we sure do love to hate the weather.